-Communicating Our Consumer Oriented Initiatives To Society The Suntory Group actively communicates its Consumer oriented management philosophy and initiatives through various media and activities.
-Voluntary Declaration of Consumer Orientation and Activity Report In April 2017, we revised our customer oriented philosophy and initiative policies passed down since the founding of Suntory to draw up and release Voluntary Declaration of Consumer orientation.
+Communicating Our Consumer-Oriented Initiatives to Society The Suntory Group actively communicates its Consumer-Oriented management philosophy and initiatives through various media and activities.
+Voluntary Declaration of Consumer Orientation and Activity Report In April 2017, we revised our Consumer-Oriented approach and initiative policies passed down since the founding of Suntory to draw up and release Voluntary Declaration of Consumer Orientation.
 The specific activities that we have undertaken based on the declaration are reported to society in the Voluntary Declaration of Consumer Orientation Activity Report.
-We were awarded the Commissioner award in January 2020 for the 2019 Award for good practices of consumer-oriented management hosted by the Consumer Affairs Agency.
+We were awarded the Commissioner award in January 2020 for the 2019 Award for good practices of Consumer-Oriented management hosted by the Consumer Affairs Agency.
 As a company that discloses its Voluntary Declaration of Consumer Orientation, we have provided the declaration and content of activities on the Customer Affairs Agency website.
-Employees with Customer Oriented Mindset In order to promote Consumer Oriented Management, we conduct enlightenment activities for employees for nurturing customer oriented mindset.
-Continuing to Meet Consumers Expectations We focus on Customer-oriented Enlightenment Activities and culture-building, with the aim that each employee will deepen his or her understanding of changes in customer attitudes and interests, and be capable of delivering products and services that exceed customer expectations.
-Overview of Internal Enlightenment Activities Customer Oriented Spirit Cultivation customer onented spint cultivation Initiative Target FY2022 results Top commitment (Homepage/Video) All employees Held in May Customer oriented spirit development seminar All employees Held from November to December Customer oriented spirit mounth discussion at all departments All departments Held in May Customer oriented spirit mounth leader program All salea sites Held year-round VOC monitoring by management Executive Held in February Human Resource Development Initiative(Suntory University) Target FY2022 results New manager training Lecture about "What is customer-oriented decision making?"
-New managers Held in February and August 4th year training Customer experience program 4th year empliyes Held in October New employee training Lecture on basics of customer oriented spirit New employees Held in April Enhancing VOC Contact Points Initiative Target FY2022 results Mounthly report All employees Once a mounth Weekly report Management Level Once a week Online seminars All employees Once a year VOC : Voice of Customer A Series of Online Seminars The social environment is changing drastically and what customers expect from companies is also changing constantly.
-Against this backdrop, we have launched a series of online seminars that look at customer feedback on various themes we set for the purpose of understanding the changing needs of customers and applying leanings to our customer-oriented thinking and acting in each of our business segments.
-Through these seminars, we aim to further understand the customers' interest and the background behind the feedback we receive, and leverage this information to improve our customer-oriented mindset as well as to gain hints for our on the ground activities.

-Webinar instructor Consumer Oriented Behavior Promotion (Nurturing of Work Ethics) Enlightenment Seminars for Suntory Group Employees We hold the Customer Oriented Brush-up Seminar annually for all employees.
-Each employee listens to voices including the words of encouragement from Customers and is presented with examples of Customers oriented activities being undertaken at each site in the company to deepen a Customer oriented mindset and encourage action.
-In addition, seminars at each Group company nurture a Customer oriented mindset and action in all of the activities at the Suntory Group. お客様志向経営の重要性について SHD新浪社長からのメッセージ
+Employees with Consumer-Oriented Mindset In order to promote Consumer-Oriented Management, we conduct enlightenment activities for employees for nurturing Consumer-Oriented mindset.
+Continuing to Meet Consumers Expectations We focus on Consumer-Oriented Enlightenment Activities and culture-building, with the aim that each employee will deepen his or her understanding of changes in customer attitudes and interests, and be capable of delivering products and services that exceed customer expectations.
+Overview of Internal Enlightenment Activities Consumer-Oriented awareness-raising company-wide activities Initiative Target FY2023 results Top commitment (Homepage/Video) All employees Held in May Consumer-Oriented spirit development seminar All employees Held from December to January 2024 Consumer Orientation Month All employees Held in May On-site Customer Relations Promotion Leaders All sales sites Held year-round VOC monitoring by management Executive Held in March Human Resource Development Initiative(Suntory University) Target FY2023 results New manager training New managers Held in February and August 4th year training 4th year empliyes Held in October New employee training New employees Held in April Enhancing VOC Contact Points Initiative Target FY2023 results Monthly report All employees Once a mounth Weekly report Management Level Once a week ^{} VOC : Voice of Customer Consumer-Oriented Awareness-raising Company-wide Activities Consumer-Oriented Spirit Developments Seminar We hold the Consumer-Oriented Brush-up Seminar annually for all employees.
+Each employee listens to voices including the words of encouragement from customers and is presented with examples of Consumer-Oriented activities being undertaken at each site in the company to deepen a Consumer-Oriented mindset and encourage action.
+After attending the seminar, each employee declares what he or she can do as an individual "Consumer Orientation Action Declaration".
+In addition, the seminar is widely distributed to group companies in a form that makes it easier for them to take the seminar, such as by video distribution, and the entire Suntory Group is working to firmly establish Consumer-Oriented behavior.